jieli-matrix/SparseADRules.jl/README.md

 ## Background

-Sparse matrices are extensively used in scientific computing, however there is no automatic differentiation package in Julia yet to handle sparse matrix operations yet.
-This project will utilize the reversible embedded domain-specific language `NiLang.jl` to differentiate sparse matrix operations by re-writing the sparse functions in Julia base in a reversible style.
-Furthermore, the generated backward rules would be generated to `ChainRules.jl` as an extension.
+Sparse matrices are extensively used in scientific computing, however there is no automatic differentiation package in Julia yet to handle sparse matrix operations.
+This project utilizes the reversible embedded domain-specific language `NiLang.jl` to differentiate sparse matrix operations by writing the sparse matrix operations in a reversible style.
+The generated backward rules are ported to `ChainRules.jl` as an extension, so that one can access these features in an automatic differentiation package like [`Zygote`](https://github.com/FluxML/Zygote.jl), [`Flux`](https://github.com/FluxML/Flux.jl) and [`Diffractor`](https://github.com/JuliaDiff/Diffractor.jl) directly.

 ## Install